More Details

 Polyester resins (PES) are ideal for less demanding commercial uses.
 For example, they work really well for products like headboards and pillows because they handle heat, light, and humidity well, despite not being highly resistant to these elements.

-1. Wet polyurethane process
+1. Wet Polyurethane Process

 The wet polyurethane process begins by applying a special mixture known as a coagulated base to a material or substrate using various resin systems.
 Here's what happens: polyurethane, diluted with solvents or water, is applied on a roll similar to a glue stick.
 Once the fabric is loaded into the machine, it moves through and gets coated with PU.
 After coating, the fabric is then placed in an oven to dry.

-2. Dry polyurethane process
+2. Dry Polyurethane Process

+If the wet process is like painting with liquid, the dry polyurethane process is more like ironing on a sticker (but with science).
 The dry process for applying polyurethane involves laying a solid layer of polyurethane directly onto a fabric or surface without using solvents or water.
 Typically, this is done using a hot melt or a thermoplastic urethane film that is laminated onto the fabric under heat and pressure.
 Unlike the wet process, which uses a coagulate base, the dry method adheres polyurethane directly to the backing, triggering a chemical reaction that significantly enhances the material's strength and performance.

-The differences between PU and PUL fabric
+The Differences Between PU and PUL Fabric

 Both PU (Polyurethane) fabric and PUL (Polyurethane Laminate) fabric come from polyurethane, but there's a key difference between them.
 PU fabric is a broad term for any fabric that has a polyurethane coating.
 On the other hand, PUL fabric specifically refers to fabrics that have been laminated with a polyurethane layer.

-Fabric bonded with a polyurethane film for lamination.
+Construction | Fabric coated with a layer of polyurethane. | Fabric bonded with a polyurethane film for lamination. |

-Waterproof, offers complete barrier against water.
+Water Resistance | Water-resistant, effectiveness varies by application. | Waterproof, offers complete barrier against water. |

-Less breathable, though modern types can allow vapors.
+Breathability | Generally breathable, suitable for wearables. | Less breathable, though modern types can allow vapors. |

-More flexible, ideal for clothing and dynamic uses.
+Flexibility | More flexible, ideal for clothing and dynamic uses. | Less flexible, better for structured items. |

-Used in baby bibs, mattress covers, medical garments.
+Applications | Used in fashion items, raincoats, shoes, upholstery. | Used in baby bibs, mattress covers, medical garments. |

 Benefits of Polyurethane Fabric